mpyne-navy/dsb-report/dsb-report.md

 were practiced in DoD programs now.
 STARS can accelerate their application.

-### OSD has not provided the vital leadership needed; until recently STARS has lacked a director with strong technical and management ability. {#osd-has-not-provided-the-vital-leadership-needed-until-recently-stars-has-lacked-a-director-with-strong-technical-and-management-ability. .unnumbered}
+### OSD has not provided the vital leadership needed; until recently STARS has lacked a director with strong technical and management ability.

 The program had no permanent program manager for over a year.
 Consequently, it lacked leadership, guidance, and vitality.
 There has